Pavel-A-S/For_Experiments/README.md

 admin).
 - Mailers.
 They are used for sending authentication and reset-password tokens.
 - Ability to add goods (photos, descriptions, prices, categories).
-- Ability to create navigation menu with categories and subcategories
+- Ability to create navigation menu with categories and subcategories.
 - Basket for chosen goods.
 - Search system.
 - System for tracking orders state and history.
 - Client base with personal information.
-- Ability to change main page depending on requirements
+- Ability to change main page depending on requirements.
 - Ability to manage the shop and it's parts depending on privileges.
 - Ability to change language.
-- Google Map
+- Google Map.

 ## Technology behind "Easy Shop"
 - Ruby, Ruby on Rails